SplitMAC: Wireless Split Learning over Multiple Access Channels: Simulation Results

 \begin{itemize} \item {\bf MNIST:} For the MNIST dataset \cite{MNIST_v2}, we adopt a 12-layer chain topology LeNet \cite{lecun1998gradient} as the global model, which is described in Table \ref{table:1}.
 The device-side model consists of the first three layers and the server-side model consists of the remaining nine layers.
 We consider both independent and identically distributed (IID) and non-IID settings.
-For the non-IID setting, each device has training data samples with only two types of labels.
+In the non-IID setting, each device possesses training data samples that are exclusively categorized under two types of labels, ensuring that distinct devices contain non-overlapping data samples.

 \item {\bf CIFAR-10:} For the CIFAR-10 dataset \cite{CIFAR10}, we adopt VGG-16 network pretrained on the ImageNet dataset \cite{VGG} as the global model.
-The device-side model consists of the first 19 layers and the server-side model consists of the remaining 21 layers.
+The device-side model consists of the first 4 layers and the server-side model consists of the remaining 36 layers.
 We consider only a non-IID setting which is determined by a Dirichlet distribution with a concentration parameter $\beta=0.3$ \cite{non_IID}.

 \end{itemize}